 Why do I have to revalidate?

 For these new AHP roles, the revalidation process is vital to support AHPs and ensure that they are confident that their knowledge is up to date when they carry out an official function.
-The revalidation requirement also provides assurance to APHA that AHPs are maintaining and continuously improving their competence and applying the same to their work.
+The revalidation requirement also provides assurance that AHPs are maintaining and continuously improving their competence and applying the same to their work.

 What happens if I do not revalidate?